hpc/charliecloud/doc/dev.rst

 stand-alone PR) should have label(s) from every category, with the exception of disposition which only applies to closed issues.

+Charliecloud team members should label their own issues.
+Members of the general public are more than welcome to label their issues if they like, but in practice this is rare, which is fine.
+Whoever triages the incoming issue should add or adjust labels as needed.

 .. note::

    This scheme is designed to organize open issues only.
 There have been